Completed Space Science Missions

 RHODIUM WATER FILTRATION 01

-This investigation could identify ways to enhance water filtration in microgravity and support increased recycling of wastewater for future space missions.
-Improved water filtration devices could reduce the cost and energy needed to produce safe water in remote and resource-limited locations on Earth.
+This investigation tested a new urine-to-water filtration device operated inside Rhodium Scientific hardware aboard the ISS.
+This new way to filter urine could identify ways to enhance water filtration in microgravity and support increased recycling of wastewater for future space missions.
+Improved water filtration devices could also reduce the cost and energy needed to produce safe water in remote or resource-limited locations on Earth.

 NASA.GOV: Rhodium Water Filtration 01